thariqfarsha/tickitix-backend/README.md

-# ExpressJS - Tickitix RESTfull API
+# ExpressJS - Tickitix RESTful API

 Movie ticket booking API

 ## Description

-This project is a RESTful API of movie ticket bookig app.
+This project is a RESTful API of movie ticket booking app.
+This API let you perform movie ticket booking realted action such as CRUD operation for movie list and schedule list, booking seats, and even for displaying dashboard of monthly revenue.
+For a complete list of action this API can serve, please refer to this [postman documentation](https://documenter.getpostman.com/view/20140040/UVyuRuiV)

 ## Built With